 Public Art and Placemaking Intern

-Hennepin Theatre Trust, owner of the historic Orpheum, State, Pantages and New Century Theatres, is an independent, non-profit organization dedicated to arts-inspired community cultural development.
+Hennepin Theatre Trust, owner of the historic Orpheum, State and Pantages Theatres, is an independent, non-profit arts organization dedicated to community cultural development.
 We present a rich mix of live performances, create inspiring arts education experiences and advance a thriving downtown Minneapolis cultural district.
 Our activities include presenting Broadway touring productions, concerts, comedy, speakers and other variety entertainment.
 We teach and inspire high school musical students through our Spotlight Education program.
 We also create and operate unique projects like, Made Here, which puts art in vacant storefront windows.

-The Public Art & Placemaking Intern provides administrative and project support for the Hennepin Theatre Trust’s public art and placemaking initiatives.
+The Evaluation Intern provides administrative and project support for the Hennepin Theatre Trust’s public art and placemaking initiatives.
 This role’s primary responsibility is to work with the Director of Public Art and Placemaking to assist in the development and implementation of evaluation tools to be used during events and activations then report findings to the Public Art and Placemaking Department.

-Applicants must commit to attending 5 to 10 on Hennepin public realm events throughout the summer as well as community visioning sessions.
-This position is a part-time (10 hours/week, ½ work on site, ½ work from home) paid internship designed to give college students experience working in an arts organization and in evaluating public programs.
+Applicants must commit to attending our 5 to 10 on Hennepin public realm events throughout the summer as well as some administrative and community meetings.
+This position is a part-time (10 hours/week) paid internship designed to give college students experience working in an arts organization and in evaluating public programs.

 PRINCIPAL DUTIES AND RESPONSIBILITIES